This post may contain affiliate links. For more information, read my disclosure policy.

 You’ll find baking bars in the baking aisle of the grocery store, usually on the top shelf.
 They come in Unsweetened, Semi-Sweet, White and often German Chocolate (which I think of as close to milk chocolate).
 The mainstream brands you’ll find in regular grocery stores are Bakers and Ghiradelli.
 They’re more of a high-quality chocolate that will taste better in recipes.

-Baking bars are great for melting and adding to recipes or chopping and adding in place of chocolate chips.
+Baking chocolate is great for melting and adding to recipes or chopping and adding in place of chocolate chips.
 They’re also great for dipping chocolate covered strawberries or shortbread and will give a nice glossy finish when dried.

 milk, semi sweet and white chocolate chips on marble slab